awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 An AWS IoT Greengrass core is an AWS IoT thing \(device\)\.
 Like other AWS IoT devices, a core exists in the registry, has a device shadow, and uses a device certificate to authenticate with AWS IoT\.
 The core device runs the AWS IoT Greengrass core software, which enables it to manage local processes for Greengrass groups, such as communication, shadow sync, and token exchange\.

-The AWS IoT Greengrass core software provides the following functionality:
+The AWS IoT Greengrass Core software provides the following functionality:
 + Deployment and local execution of connectors and Lambda functions\.
 + Secure, encrypted storage of local secrets and controlled access by connectors and Lambda functions\.
 + MQTT messaging over the local network between devices, connectors, and Lambda functions using managed subscriptions\.